-Interview done on the phone.
-Featured photo taken by Alexis Gross.
+The interview was done on the phone and the featured photo was taken by Alexis Gross.

 Wildcat: Yeah, I didn't want to be the guy to email BrooklynVegan or some shit.
 I don't know who does it, so it always seems like a bad way to go.

-DF: Yeah, especially with hardcore and alternative music.
-Having a washed up 90’s hardcore writer guy who doesn’t fully comprehend what you’re trying to do, trying to write about Charade.
+Yeah, especially with hardcore and alternative music.
+Having a washed-up 90's hardcore writer guy who doesn't fully comprehend what you're trying to do, trying to write about Charade.

-DF: I was curious about Jeremy and his actual involvement because he was on the Demo singing, but on Twin Ring he wrote a few of the songs as well.
+I was curious about Jeremy and his actual involvement because he was on the Demo singing, but on Twin Ring, he wrote a few of the songs as well.

-WC: He was part of the record but it coincided with when that Fury record was coming out on Run for Cover.
+He was part of the record but it coincided with when that Fury record was coming out on Run for Cover.
 They were going crazy because it was a big thing for them and they had a tour going.
-On top of that he was in two other bands besides Fury and Charade.
-So we couldn’t get it finished with him.
-There’s demos with him on it but schedules didn’t align.
+On top of that, he was in two other bands besides Fury and Charade.
+So we couldn't get it finished with him.
+There are demos with him on it but schedules didn't align.
 I hope I can be in a band with him again because it was so fun.

-Regardless of him being in the band or not, he’s always going to be a part of what Charade is and it wouldn’t of taken off without him.
-His brother Jared also shot the photo for the the One More Roll single, so I owe a lot to and have immense love for the Stith brothers.
+Regardless of him being in the band or not, he's always going to be a part of what Charade is and it wouldn't have taken off without him.
+His brother Jared also shot the photo for the One More Roll single, so I owe a lot too and have immense love for the Stith brothers.

 On drums is Alex Gadberry who is also from the east coast.
 He's in a bunch of bands.
 I've known him for a while.
 Just the four of us right now.